 3. Debtor Ledger

-A single Roll Over is considered a time period capturing all the revenue & payments you have entered onto GuestPoint since the last roll over.
+A single Roll Over period is considered a time period capturing all the revenue & payments you have entered onto GuestPoint since the last roll over.

-For example, actioning a rollover on 23 April, 2022 would show below wording "for night of 22 April, 2022".
+For example, actioning a rollover on Saturday 23 April, 2022 would show below wording "for night of 22 April, 2022".

-The reasoning is because our system was based on the concept of Roll Over process being done after checkouts at 10:00am.
+The slightly confusing wording is because our system was initially based on the concept of

 For example: